Crude Oil Falls Back as Kazakhstan's Oil Disruptions Ease

-Crude oil and gasoline prices are trading lower today, falling back after last Friday's rally.
+Crude oil and gasoline prices closed lower on Monday, falling back after last Friday's rally.

-Crude oil prices are lower today due to long liquidation pressure and easing disruptions to Kazakhstan's oil exports after a Black Sea terminal was brought back into service.
+Crude oil prices fell on Monday due to long liquidation pressure and easing disruptions to Kazakhstan's oil exports after a Black Sea terminal was brought back into service.
 Kazakhstan's Tengiz and Korolev oil fields have been closed since last week due to power generator fires.
 Kazakhstan has curbed some 900,000 bpd of crude production that feeds the Caspian Pipeline Consortium terminal on Russia's Black Sea Coast due to drone strikes.

-Crude oil prices rallied nearly +3% last Friday after Russia threw cold water on hopes of a breakthrough in peace talks with Ukraine and after President Trump revived the possibility of US military action against Iran.
+Crude oil prices rallied nearly +3% last Friday after Russia threw cold water on hopes of a breakthrough in peace talks with Ukraine and after President Trump revived the possibility of US military action against Iran by sending a naval armada to the region.
 Also, there was concern about supply disruptions due to the massive storm that just crossed the US.

 The IEA last Wednesday cut its 2026 global crude surplus estimate to 3.7 million bpd from last month's estimate of 3.815 million bpd.
 On January 13, the EIA raised its 2026 US crude production estimate to 13.59 million bpd from 13.53 million bpd last month, and cut its US 2026 energy consumption estimate to 95.37 (quadrillion btu) from 95.68 last month.